pomonam/kronfluence/examples/imagenet/README.md

     --train_batch_size 256 \
     --factor_strategy ekfac
 ```
-On A100 (80GB), it takes roughly 10 hours to compute the pairwise scores (including computing EKFAC factors).
+On A100 (80GB), it takes approximately 12 hours to compute the pairwise scores (including computing EKFAC factors).

 We can also use query batching to compute influence scores with larger query batch size.
 ```bash